I understand how these patterns have been ways of coping with my fears.

 At first glance, it might seem like Step 6 is simply a restating of Step 5.
 We are talking here about seeing how your patterns have been ways of coping with your fears.
 How is that any different from understanding the emotional logic of your behavior patterns (Step 5)?

 We are talking about subtle differences.
 Think about what the phrase “proceeding step by step” means.
 You’re not rushing.
 You’re paying attention to the details of what you are doing.
-So, here, you are going deeper into the emotional logic that you started to understand in Step Five.
+So, here, you are going deeper into the emotional logic that you started to understand in Step 5.

-So think about this.
+Look at it this way.
 We are talking about behavior patterns that you seem to have no control over.
 You are doing things that you don’t want to be doing.
 What is it that makes you do it?